-Leonardo da Vinci left a legacy bigger than life and we are about to celebrate it all on the 500 year anniversary of his death, May 2, 2019.
+Leonardo da Vinci left a legacy bigger than life and we celebrated it all on the 500 year anniversary of his death, May 2, 2019.

-And Florence loves to boast that it all started right here, in within its very walls!
+And Florence loves to boast that this patrimony of information started right here in the city, in within its very walls!

 Once upon a time in Vinci

-Vinci not only hosts a museum which brings to life some of his more famous designs and inventions but also hosts a library which was officially inaugurated in 1928 but its origin reach as far back as 1883.
-The library has facsimiles of all the manuscripts and drawings by Leonardo da Vinci, as well as all his literary works.
-It also contains more than seven thousand monographs in the many languages, cinematographic films, posters, maps, photos, slides, x-rays of paintings, and writings by contemporary authors which all make reference to Leonardo.
+Vinci not only hosts a museum which brings to life some of his more famous designs and inventions but also hosts a library which was officially inaugurated in 1928 - but its origins reach as far back as 1883.
+The library has facsimiles of all the manuscripts and drawings ever made by Leonardo da Vinci, as well as all of his literary works.
+In addition, it contains more than seven thousand monographs in many languages, cinematographic films, posters, maps, photos, slides, x-rays of paintings, and writings by contemporary authors which all make reference to Leonardo.

 A visit to this quaint little town could include a stop at all three of these locations (birthplace, museum & library) ... but if you wanted to really touch base with the life of Leonardo, a fun adventure could include:

-- Search out Piazza Leonardo da Vinci in this small town, where it is rumored that one of Leonardo's half-brothers managed a tavern and butcher's shop
+- Stroll about the Piazza Leonardo da Vinci, where it is rumored that one of Leonardo's half-brothers managed a tavern and butcher shop

 - Hike out to the panoramic hills of Montalbano to enjoy the views that once inspired Leonardo